ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ## Customizing error messages in the schema

-Most methods in the Zod schema has a parameter for a custom error message, so you can just add them there.
+Most methods in the validation schema has a parameter for a custom error message, so you can just add them there.
+For example with Zod:

 ```ts
 const schema = z.object({